peterbednar/conll-utils/README.md

 # CoNLLUtils

-Utility classes and functions for working with CoNLL-U files.
+Utility classes and functions for parsing and indexing of files in CoNLL-U format.